 A Hero’s Thank You for Moms

-So, allow me to do my part, moms, you are doing a great job and I know you are doing the best you can.
+So, allow me to do my part, moms, you are doing a fantastic job and I know you are doing the best you can.

 Mothering is HARD!

-Even though I don’t foresee your nearest grocery store having a program called “pies for moms” any time soon, this does not mean no one sees your hard work, or sees YOU!
+Even though I don’t foresee your nearest grocery store having a program called “pies for moms” any time soon, this does not mean no one sees your hard work, nor sees YOU!

 Keep on keeping on mama.